The Space Race

 Women served among the United States military as early as the American Revolution as battlefield nurses and water bearers.
 Our exhibition highlights the women took on roles once were only for men and served in the US Navy as Yeoman.
 Our exhibition highlights those women who served as WAVES in the US Navy, as SPARS in the Coast Guard, and those who served as US Marines.

 Sister Ship Row

-Carriers like USS Hornet never went to sea alone–they were always part of a greater task force or battle group that would offer greater protection and maintain supplies.
-This exhibit focuses on the story of Escort Carriers, CVE’s, and features artifacts, photographs, and models showcasing these tiny giants.
-This exhibit is soon to expand to feature more ships from a standard task force–stay tuned for more!
+Aircraft carriers like USS Hornet never went to sea alone–they were always part of a greater task force or battle group that would offer greater protection and maintain supplies.
+This exhibit showcases numerous types of ships that help keep carriers sailing! focuses on the story of This exhibit is currently under construction–stay tuned for more!